Social Media Share

 South Korea

 In South Korea, Soi Dog has worked for several years supporting local activists and meeting with politicians to have new laws enacted to end the dog meat trade.
-South Korean parliament officially passed a historic bill on January 9, 2024, prohibiting the trade dog meat.
+South Korean parliament officially passed a historic bill on January 9, 2024, prohibiting the trade of dog meat.
 This significant move, set to take effect by 2027, represents a huge step towards ending the centuries-old controversial practice, aligning with the increasing global support for animal welfare.

 Soi Dog has financed the erection of large billboards and graphic advertisements on the sides of buses passing close to dog meat markets.
 This helped lead to the ban on slaughtering of dogs in markets in the capital, Seoul, including the infamous Moran dog meat market.
 In addition, Soi Dog financed the rescue of over 100 dogs abandoned by farmers on the site of another former market and, in 2021, partnered with Animal Rescue Korea (ARK 119) to support their efforts in closing down more dog farms in Buncheon.